 Xiaomi announced Mi 6, Mi 6A, and Mi 6 Pro in the Indian market quite recently.
 There has been a lot of rumor about the upgraded Mi Note 6 Pro with various leaked videos of its unboxing, yet the phone hasn’t been officially announced.
 Today, however, Thailand has become one of the first countries to welcome the unannounced phone into their market.

-Strangely there hasn’t been any official announcement about the phone yet it has made to a number of stores.
-The Xiaomi Redmi Note 6 Pro is being marketed at the price of THB 6,999 (215 USD and Rs 15,999 in Indian currency) and is available in three shades of Black, Blue, and Rose Gold.
-As per records, Note 6 Pro is the costliest smartphone under the Mi banner and we only hope it’s worth it.
+Strangely there hasn’t been any official announcement about the phone yet it has been made to a number of stores.
+The Xiaomi Redmi Note 6 Pro is being marketed at the price of THB 6,999 (215 USD and Rs 15,999 in Indian currency) and is available in three shades Black, Blue, and Rose Gold.
+As per records, the Note 6 Pro is the costliest smartphone under the Mi banner, and we only hope it’s worth it.

-Coming to the most anticipated and highly awaited part in any smartphone release, its camera.
+Coming to the most anticipated and highly awaited part of any smartphone, release its camera.
 Well, the Note 6 Pro kills with its dual camera setup both in the front and back.
 The rear setup is a combination of the 12MP primary camera with f/1.9 aperture and a 5MP secondary camera with a sensor.
 The front camera pairs a 20MP primary camera with f/2.0 and a 2MP secondary lens.
-The front camera has a portrait mode and enabled AI face to unlock.
+The front camera has a portrait mode, enabling the AI face to unlock.